-Of course to the Thai capitalists, something to be proud of is defined as development into condos.
-(Remember PM Chavolit’s attempt to get his hands on any big money project he could like the plan to “preserve” Chatuchak Market by redeveloping into condominiums?)
+Of course to the Thai capitalists, something to be proud of is defined as condo developments.
+(Remember PM Chavalit’s attempt to get his hands on any big money project he could like the plan to “preserve” Chatuchak Market by redeveloping into condominiums?)

 The green lung of Makkasan was eventually slated for “landmarks” like luxury condominiums.
 Fortunately a campaign was started to halt this travesty.

 Makkasan ‘landmark’ concept stalls under fierce opposition – Bangkok Post, March 30, 2013